apache/flink/docs/concepts/timely-stream-processing.md

 called windows), or when you do event processing where the time when an event occurred is important.

-In the following sections we will highlight some of the topics that you should consider when working with timely Flink Applications.
+In the following sections, we will highlight some of the topics that you should consider when working with timely Flink Applications.

 ## Latency & Completeness